mlihan/akachan/README.md

     $ npm install
 ```
 * Rename config/config_sample.json as config/config.json, input the web address, mid, channel ID and channel secret.
+* Please note that you would most likely need to configure a lot more than what's written here.
+Please check [Raspberry Pi forums](https://www.raspberrypi.org/forums/) for troubleshooting

 ## Run
 ### Web Server